pubky/mainline/docs/censorship-resistance.md

 ### Assumptions

 This strategy depends on an [accurate and consistent estimate of the DHT size](./dht_size_estimate.md), which itself depends on the assumption of uniform distribution of nodes across the ID space.
-That uniform distribution can be verified separately by crawling the DHT, but it is also can enforced by only storing data in (secure nodes) which are nodes whose IDs are generated relatively to their IP address according to [BEP_0042](https://www.bittorrent.org/beps/bep_0042.html).
+That uniform distribution can be verified separately by crawling the DHT, but it is also enforced by only storing data in (secure nodes) which are nodes whose IDs are generated relatively to their IP address according to [BEP_0042](https://www.bittorrent.org/beps/bep_0042.html).

 ## Horizontal Sybil Attacks

-So if an attacker can't perform a vertical Sybil attack, it has to run > 20 times the number of current honest nodes to have a good chance of taking over an info hash, i.e being in control of all 20 closest nodes to a target.
+If an attacker can't perform a vertical Sybil attack, it has to run > 20 times the number of current honest nodes to have a good chance of taking over an info hash, i.e being in control of all 20 closest nodes to a target.

 Firstly, because we have a good way to estimate the dht size, we can all see the DHT size suddenly increasing 20x, which at least gives us all a chance to react to such extreme attack.